monisha8878/monisha8878/README.md

 ---

 ###  About Me
--  I'm currently pursuing a Bachelor's in Electrical Engineering at IIT Delhi.
--  I have a strong interest in programming and computer science.
--  Currently focused on building my fundamentals in **C++**.
--  Exploring **Data Structures and Algorithms** one problem at a time.
--  Enjoy turning logic into code and learning how things work under the hood.
+  I'm currently pursuing a Bachelor's in Electrical Engineering at IIT Delhi.
+I have a strong interest in programming and computer science and I enjoy turning logic into code and learning how things work under the hood.

 ---